 Take the same example as the video above: The launch press kit for Persnickety Box offers up useful information (and key visuals) to those looking to learn more about the brand new company.

 Persnickety’s founder Chari Pack also uses the page as an opportunity to empower her close network with visual assets and social copy, to help amplify the news of their upcoming launch.
 This is called “broadcast diffusion,” which helps Chari leverage the relationships and close partnerships she’s built with bloggers and influencers in the Utah area—many of which are happy customers.
-Spark Page’s new branded themes allow you to make the press kit look and feel like your brand.
+Adobe Spark’s new branded themes allow you to make the press kit look and feel like your brand.

 For most businesses, your website is your home base.
 It’s where new customers learn more about you, where payments are processed, and where relationships are built, which makes the brand experience you create on your website incredibly important.

 That’s not to say that your first rendition has to be perfect or complicated.
 In fact, your website will likely go through many versions in the lifespan of your brand.
 Lifestyle entrepreneur, bestselling author and podcast host Lewis Howes has spent years perfecting the branding on his website.
 He uses images, fonts, language and colors that appeal directly to his adventure-craving, Millennial-heavy audience who want to build their own businesses and live a lifestyle filled with rich experiences—not just material possessions.

 To make sure your website is having your desired effect on your audience, take some time to get a few of your customers or colleagues or friends on the phone for an interview.
 Ask them to share their top five favorite websites and social accounts, then take a look at the commonalities you can glean from how those sites (or people) are branding themselves.
 Which colors, image styles, fonts, verbiage are they using?
 Use this information to make sure your website is speaking to your audience the way they want to be spoken to.